What Are Fossil Fuels?

 In Fiscal Year 2021, the Bureau of Land Management issued almost 5,000 onshore oil and gas drilling permits.
 In 2021, the United States exported about 8.63 million barrels per day of petroleum.
 That same year, the United States imported 8.47 million barrels per day of petroleum from other countries—the top five from Canada, Mexico, Russia, Saudi Arabia, and Columbia, respectively.

-While there are some obvious advantages to using crude oil as an energy source, such as our infrastructure already being built around it and that it is relatively cheap, the major disadvantages to relying on oil for energy production are:
+While there are some obvious advantages to using crude oil as a source of energy, such as our infrastructure already being built around it and that it is relatively cheap, the major disadvantages to relying on oil for energy production are:

 • Greenhouse gas emissions and global warming